Sibghatullah-Laghari/universalLab/README.md

 ### Expandable Design

-The project can be extended with additional capabilities including:
+The project can be extended with additional capabilities including:-

 * Database integration
 * Desktop user interfaces